 A Source of Reference and Analysis

-Italy Chronicles’ articles have been cited in the Italian press, and have been mentioned by publications such as the Huffington Post, and some Italy Chronicles’ articles have been linked to from Wikipedia.
-Alex Roe appears as a guest commentator on Italian affairs on the radio in Australia, has been interviewed by the BBC and has appeared on television in the USA via Skype video.
-Italy Chronicles’ articles are often featured in the Europe section of news and analysis website Business Insider.
+Italy Chronicles’ articles have been cited in the Italian press, and have been mentioned by publications such as the Huffington Post, and some articles have been linked to from Wikipedia.
+Alex Roe appears as a guest commentator on Italian affairs on the radio in Australia, has been interviewed by the BBC and has appeared on television in the USA via video link.

-Italy Chronicles’ founder and author Alex Roe has quite an extensive range of interests, as you will discover if you read this ‘A List of My Interests‘.
-This diverse range of interests means that his posts on Italy Chronicles cover an eclectic range of subjects, though the overriding theme is invariably Italy.
+Explaining the eclectic nature of topics found on this site is that Italy Chronicles founder and author Alex Roe has an extensive range of interests, as you will discover if you read this: ‘A List of My Interests‘.
+This diverse range of interests means that his posts on Italy Chronicles cover an wide variety range of subjects, though the overriding theme is invariably Italy.

-In addition to founder, editor and publisher, Milan, Italy based Alex Roe, six other writers regularly contribute or have contributed to Italy Chronicles:
+In addition to founder, editor and publisher, Milan, Italy based Alex Roe, various other writers regularly contribute or have contributed to Italy Chronicles:

 - Stephen Lusher – an ex-politician from Australia now resident in Tuscany who comments on news and politics and who believes in Italy’s enormous potential.

-- Anna Lebedeva – a journalist based in Abruzzo, Italy who covers local news in the Abruzzo region, travel and Italian food.
+- Anna Lebedeva – a journalist based in Abruzzo, Italy who contributes articles on the Abruzzo region, travel, and Italian food.

-- Diana Besser – Italy Chronicles’ 2012 Florence, Italy based intern who writes about her stay in Florence and how life in Italy compares to life back home in the USA.
+- Diana Besser – Italy Chronicles’ 2012 Florence, Italy, based intern who wrote about her stay in Florence and how life in Italy compares to life back home in the USA.